alexwlchan/til/README.md

 - <a href="https://github.com/alexwlchan/til/blob/main/github/Run%20the%20Netlify%20CLI%20in%20GitHub%20Actions.md">Run the Netlify CLI in GitHub Actions</a> – 6 January 2024
 - <a href="https://github.com/alexwlchan/til/blob/main/github/SVGs%20are%20only%20rendered%20on%20GitHub%20if%20you%20use%20an%20%3Cimg%3E%20that%20points%20to%20another%20file.md">SVGs are only rendered on GitHub if you use an &lt;img&gt; that points to another file</a> – 4 January 2024

+## interesting-words

+- <a href="https://github.com/alexwlchan/til/blob/main/interesting-words/Calley-ope%20%28calliope%29%20Syndrome%20is%20pronouncing%20a%20word%20wrong%20because%20you%E2%80%99ve%20only%20ever%20read%20it%20on%20the%20page.md">Calley-ope (calliope) Syndrome is pronouncing a word wrong because you’ve only ever read it on the page</a> – 27 December 2021

 ## javascript